 Regarding sugar substitutes, aspartame has phenylalanine in it.
 In a more natural form this is helpful to the thyroid.
 It helps make thyroid hormones, but too much can disrupt tyrosine, an amino acid, from accessing the thyroid, disrupting thyroid functioning (496).

-To keep blood sugar in a healthy range.
+It is important to keep blood sugar in a healthy range.
 Healthy blood sugar ranges are determined two ways, fasting glucose and post-prandial blood glucose.
 Fasting glucose is the reading taken first thing in the morning, before eating or drinking and it should be between 75 and 95 mg/dL.
 Post-prandial blood glucose is taken 1 to 2 hours after eating.
 A normal reading is 120 mg/dL or lower (52).

 Buy a blood glucose meter.
 In cases of hypoglycemia, keep blood sugar levels above 75 all day long.
 Consume a diet consisting of low-to-medium amounts of carbohydrate.
 Eat small meals every 2-3 hours.
 This will lesson fluctuations in blood sugar (52).
 Alternately, if you are hyperglycemic you need to keep your blood sugar below 120 two hours after eating, so lower your intake of carbohydrates and sugar (52).

 As both lecithin and choline assist in many areas of brain health, and there are several areas in the brain associated with regulating calorie intake, it may be that choline helps the brain become more leptin sensitive.
 This is possible in the face of the belief that even a slight injury to the leptin receptor pathway could cause obesity over time (34).
 Lecithin helps in cholesterol metabolism, by inhibiting its absorption and flushing it out of the system.
-As lowering cholesterol is associated with lower leptin levels, this may be one of, or, the reason/s lecithin helps control and reset leptin levels.
+As lowering cholesterol is associated with lower leptin levels, this may be the reason lecithin helps control and reset leptin levels.

 Phosphatidylserine: a lipid or fat found in lecithin, is a substance that coats red blood cells and protects against viruses and bacteria that can invade blood cells, especially diseased or weakened ones (4).
 Regarding brain and nervous system health, it helps to maintain something called myelin.
 Myelin is a type of fat that coats the brain, spinal cord, and nervous system (7).
 Myelin is an electrical insulator that helps axons function by facilitating electrical impulses between them.
 Nerves and brain cells are strengthened and repaired in part by the fatty acids and phospholipids in lecithin (8/9).